once and you should see the words "ROBOFORTH OK" displayed.

 The commands can then be PRINTed to the controller e.g.

-the command the response should always end in 5 characters:
+After executing the command the response should always end in a sequence of 5 characters:

 O K cr lf >